ericstoneking/42/Tx/Readme.txt

-See Docs/Using a Socket.txt for instructions on how to use Tx and Rx.
+See Docs/TxRx Example.txt for instructions on how to use Tx and Rx.